-Last week my sister and her colleagues invited Matt and I to lead a 4-H herpetology and conservation event.
-For the site I chose Trojan Park and the area surrounding Welter Cemetery.
+Last week my sister invited Matt and I to lead a 4-H herpetology and conservation event.
+For the site we chose Trojan Park and the area surrounding Welter Cemetery.

 The Welter family moved here from Luxemburg in the 19th century and lived on 400 acres of land rented from the railroad, which was later transferred to Trojan Powder Company (a gunpowder and dynamite manufacturer) in 1916, though the family continued living there.